-‘Little People Big World’ Star Audrey Roloff Reveals Rocky Marriage Secrets, Per ‘Radar’
+‘Little People, Big World’ Star Audrey Roloff Reveals Rocky Marriage Secrets, Per ‘Radar’

 “The first thing to unload was our giant mattress.
 We were on the second story of this apartment complex… we started carrying it in.
 I was walking backward so you would have all the weight when we were carrying it.
 So I didn’t really see where I was going and I rolled my ankle hard on this little curb pathway,” she revealed.

-Upon a quick trip to a local medical center, it was found that she had fractured her leg in two places revealed the Radar story.
+Upon a quick trip to a local medical center, it was found that she had fractured her leg in two places, revealed the Radar story.

 View this post on Instagram